Woodford Aerodrome: Post war

 In 1945, Hawker-Siddeley bought into Avro Canada.
 Avro continued to be operating name at Woodford but it was actually a subsidiary of the Hawker Siddeley Group and used only for trading purposes.
 When the company was absorbed into Hawker Siddeley Aviation in July 1963, the Avro name ceased to be used.

 On 29 April 1977, Woodford was taken over by British Aerospace.
-It was formed as a result of the Aircraft and Shipbuilding Industries Act when Hawker Siddeley Aviation and Dynamics were nationalised and merged with British Aircraft Corporation (BAC) and Scottish Aviation.
+It was formed as a result of the Aircraft and Shipbuilding Industries Act 1977 (c.
+3) when Hawker Siddeley Aviation and Dynamics were nationalised and merged with British Aircraft Corporation (BAC) and Scottish Aviation.

 Final years

 Woodford became part of BAE Systems as a result of the £7.7 billion merger of British Aerospace (BAe) and Marconi Electronic Systems (MES) in November 1999.
 The aerodrome and factory became known as BAE Systems Woodford until it was sold in late 2011.
 The site was due to close anyway in 2012 when its Nimrod project was to be completed but in late 2010 the Woodford-built BAE Nimrod MRA4 project was cancelled.
 It was previously believed that some jobs would be transferred to BAE Systems' Military Air Solutions headquarters in Preston, Lancashire.
 However, following the cancellation of aircraft orders in the British Government's Strategic Defence and Security Review, the site closed as an active airfield on 25 August 2011.

-On 20 December 2011 the site was purchased for £100m by Jo Bamford, the heir to the JCB fortune.
+On 20 December 2011, the site was purchased for £100 million by Jo Bamford, the heir to the JCB fortune.

-A new housing estate called Woodford Garden Village is under construction on the site.
+A new housing estate called Woodford Garden Village was constructed on the site.

-The Avro Heritage Museum now occupies the old aerodrome fire station.
+The Avro Heritage Museum now occupies the former aerodrome fire station.